MechanicOfTheSequence/nosedocs-new/a-list.md

 ### 2021-01-21 20:18

 about an hour ago I was watching jaron play a game when a girl on a movie that mom was watching on netflix was attracting to me.
 I forgot about it, then when I went up to brush my teeth just now, I saw her again and the feeling was stronger. therefore, I conclude that I want to invite her to join if she wants to :)

+### 2021-01-23 - 21:36

+yesterday, mom was watching a TV program (dunno which one it was), and there was a girl wearing red.
+I like her persistence. if she would like to join in, she's totally invited :)